|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chinese dumplings are a popular treat during the Chinese New Year season, which is full of wonderful traditions and celebrations.
+Chinese dumplings are a popular treat during the Lunar New Year season, which is full of wonderful traditions and celebrations.

 But no celebration is complete without the special dishes that mark the season.
-As candy canes are to Christmas and pumpkin pie is to the American Thanksgiving, yuanxiao dumplings are to the Chinese New Year.
+As candy canes are to Christmas and pumpkin pie is to the American Thanksgiving, yuanxiao dumplings are to the Lunar New Year.

 Yuanxiao (Lantern Festival) dumplings—or tangyuan as they are also known—are a traditional treat during the New Year season, specifically Lantern Festival, the last day of the traditional Lunar New Year celebrations.
 During the Lantern Festival, paper lanterns fill the night sky with beautiful light, symbolizing the letting go of past selves and looking to the future.
 The Lantern Festival has also since commercialized into a sort of Chinese Valentine’s Day following in line with the historic tradition of matchmaking in the streets during the festivities.

 Yuanxiao are sweet glutinous rice balls that are typically filled with a sweet red bean paste, sesame paste, or even peanut butter.
 The Chinese believe that the round shape of the yuanxiao dumplings and the special bowls in which they are commonly served symbolize family togetherness.
 By eating the rice balls, they will bring their family happiness and good luck in the new year.
 For this very belief, these dumplings are also served at Chinese weddings and any other occasion of family reunion.

 7 ounces (200 grams) black sesame powder